 The price may be a little high for some, but if you spend the money on a nice celebratory bottle, you should plan ahead and make sure it's fully enjoyed.
 Simple and effective, the Le Creuset is best for the true sparkling wine enthusiast.

 While fairly versatile, these aren't ideal for fizzy drinks or sparkling wines.
-The stopper holds pressure well, but other choices with mechanical or vacuum seal would be preferred for side storage or tenuous travel.
+The stopper holds pressure well, but other choices with a mechanical or vacuum seal would be preferred for side storage or bumpy travel.
 It also requires quite a bit of pressure to create a good seal, and then considerable tugging to break the seal.
 Folks with arthritis or any dexterity issues will want to look elsewhere.
 Basic yet functional, this multi-pack of stoppers is very inexpensive per item while satisfying most needs.

 The material stretches a bit more than others, potentially allowing it to wear out if consistently used on larger bottles.
 Overall it held up somewhat well during testing, but we aren't confident in long-term results.
 This model doesn't provide a perfect seal, so bottles may leak if stored on their sides, as we saw during our test period.
 It's best to keep bottles using these caps upright.
-Buy a couple of packs of the Virtix to have on hand for lost screw tops on almost any bottle.
+Buy a couple of packs of the Vitrix to have on hand for lost screw tops on almost any bottle.

 For those looking for a secure vacuum seal, the Vacu Vin Wine Saver Pump can deliver.
 After approximately 20 pumps, the stopper created a seal so tight that we could pick up the bottle by the stopper without it popping out.
 A seal doesn't get much better than that.
 The seal is easily broken by pushing a silicon tab at the top of the stopper to release the vacuum and remove the stopper.

-Reach for the Winco champagne stopper when you've frequently got lots of bottles to save.
+Reach for the Winco CBS-1 champagne stopper when you've frequently got lots of bottles to save.
 A clean metal finish stands out, and the approachable price makes it easy to save multiple bottles at a time after a tasting.

-The wings elegantly raise then clamp around the lip of a champagne bottle.
+The wings elegantly raise, then clamp around the lip of a champagne bottle.
 However, they are susceptible to catching on objects unintentionally while in transit.
 We found this out the hard way during testing, as it opened on accident and spilled some wine.
 Under normal use, this mechanism is solid and secure, just don't count on it if you're carrying your wine in a backpack.